-Each prison has a Housing Rights adviser who can help you with housing issues.
+Each prison in Northern Ireland has a Housing Rights adviser who can help you with housing issues.

 Going into custody is stressful.
 You may be thinking about what happens to your belongings and your home.
-There is support in the prison to talk about these things and sort things out.
+There is support within the prison for discussing and resolving these issues.
 There are also many organisations to help you when you enter and leave prison.

 If you want to keep your home while you’re in prison, it helps if you can make a plan.
-You may be able to get help with paying for your home.
+You may be eligible for help with paying for your home.
 If you do not pay your rent or mortgage while in prison, you may lose your home.
-Sometimes, giving up your home can be a better option but it is important to get advice before you give it up.
+Sometimes, you might think that giving up your home can be a better option.
+If you are thinking of doing this, you must seek advice before doing anything.

 Paying for your home while in custody

-To decide what to do with your home, you can:
+Before deciding what to do with your home, you should check to see what help might be available.

-Check your benefits – you might not be able to keep getting some benefits while you are in custody, so check what benefits you can still get.
+If you are receiving benefits, you will need to check what benefits you can still get.
 You must tell any agencies you get benefits from that you are going to prison.

-• you can get a loan for your mortgage while you’re in prison if you’re single, got Universal Credit, and are in custody for six months or fewer
+You can get a loan for help with your mortgage interest while you’re in prison if:

-• if you have someone else living in your property, they might be able to get a loan to help pay for your share
+If someone else is living in your property, they may be eligible for a loan to help cover their share of the costs.

-• friends or family can pay while you’re in custody and may qualify for benefits
+Friends or family can pay while you’re in custody, and they can check if they can qualify for benefits.

 Help with your rent while in custody

-You can keep getting Universal Credit to pay rent while you’re in prison if you:
+You might be able to keep getting Universal Credit to pay rent while you’re in prison if you:

-• got Universal Credit before you went into custody, and
+- got Universal Credit immediately before you went into custody, and

-• sentenced and will spend 13 weeks or less in custody, or
+- you have been sentenced and will spend 13 weeks or less in custody or

 If you’re on recall, your benefits can continue up until your first commissioner date – even if you go straight to panel.